Grools/grools-application/README.md

 - [grools-obo](https://github.com/Grools/grools-obo-plugins)
 - [grools-reporter](https://github.com/Grools/grools-reporter)

 These projects use the powerful Gradle as build system.
-If you do not have or you can not install it.
-Instead of `gradle` use the corresponding wrapper on each projects:
+If you do not want or cannot install `gradle`, you may use the corresponding wrapper on each project:
 - gradlew for unix
 - gradlew.bat for windows